matsselen/pyolab/README.md

 __3. Installing PySerial:__ Open up a terminal window (or _Anaconda Prompt_ if you are using Windows), and type `pip install pyserial`.
 The PySerial module will be added to your Python configuration.

-__4. You are now ready to try it out.
+__4. Run the example code:__ You are now ready to try it out.
 Plug in your Dongle and turn on your Remote.
 If you are running from a command line, _cd_ to one of the example folders and then type `python userExample.py` to run it.
 If you are using Anaconda's _Spyder_ application, open one of the _userExample.py_ files using the GUI and click the Run button.